barijaona/mastodon_digest/README.md

                         scorers include reply counts in the geometric mean.
 Weighted scorers multiply the score by an inverse square root of the author's followers, to reduce the influence of large accounts. (default:
                         SimpleWeighted)
-  -t {lax,normal,strict}
+  --boost-scorer {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}
+                        Which scoring criteria to use specifically for boosts.
+                        Argument form is identical to "-s" argument.
+                        Defaults to the value that is used for "-s" argument. (default: None) -t {lax,normal,strict}
                         Which post threshold criteria to use. lax = 90th percentile, normal = 95th percentile, strict = 98th
                         percentile (default: normal)